What Innovators Can Learn From Artists

 Although the article is from 2012, its ideas are relevant today more than ever.
 In this article, published on managementexchange.com, Leberecht discusses the significance of embracing art as a fundamental part of every business.
-The trends today show that that companies hiring artists to work alongside their innovation departments; institutions and NGO’s highlight the art’s importance and promote it in a business context; and the startup world sees an increase in the design oriented founders’ companies.
+The trends today show that companies hiring artists to work alongside their innovation departments; institutions and NGO’s highlight the art’s importance and promote it in a business context; and the startup world sees an increase in the design-oriented founders’ companies.

 Big data and advanced analytical tools have encouraged us to carry out more efficient and innovative practices worldwide but there is one factor that distinguishes great companies and invention: it is intuition and creativity that produce truly game-changing innovations.
-Leberecht encourage innovators to develop creative habits and a mindset to view the world from a fresh perspective and create something new.
+Leberecht encourages innovators to develop creative habits and a mindset to view the world from a fresh perspective and create something new.
 How? by learning from artists.
 Leberecht lists twelve traits of artists that innovators should get familiar with:

 - Artists are neophiles.
 They love novelty and strive to find and create new connections in order to invent and reinvent, which is exactly what innovation is about.
 They disrupt mental models and behavioral routines, creating ground-breaking innovations.

 - Artists are humanists.
 They are observant and highly emphatic.
 They can feel with and for other human beings which should be every innovator’s strength.

 - Artists are craftspeople.
 They ‘think by making’ and unite the ‘hand and the head’ as sociologist Richard Sennett describes.
 Likewise, every innovation has both a physical dimension and a meta-physical dimension, exhibiting mastery in craftsmanship as well as building a connection with the cultural climate.
 Nike’s Fuelband can be taken as an example.